Standard terms and conditions of your offer

 12.The information provided in your application will be used during the admissions phase to provide you with department or Faculty news and support, details of University services and support and, if your offer of a place is confirmed, communications from the Students’ Union.
 We will not pass your details to any other external third party in order for them to market products or services to you.
 We may, however, use third-party email management software to support our own internal communications systems.
+We may also share data we hold about you with relevant third party service providers and partners authorised to act on behalf of the University.
+This may include disclosing limited personal data to employees, agents and partners where there is a legitimate reason to do so, including support student recruitment and engagement activity.
 If your offer of a place is confirmed, your application data will be retained by the University of Bath, used for the purpose of processing your registration and added to your student record after you have registered.
 Any sensitive data (such as medical information or details of any criminal convictions) will be handled and stored only in accordance with the relevant data protection principles and legislation.
 It may be necessary to share some such information with a limited number of named University staff for administrative purposes or for support with your studies.
 Students on collaborative Doctoral Training programmes need to be aware that in order to facilitate the delivery of these programmes it will be necessary for some student personal data, including sensitive data, to be shared with partner universities and/or external organisations, such as funding bodies or non-HEI organisations.
 Each partner university is responsible for ensuring that they comply with the Data Protection Act 1998 including ensuring that the data which is shared is relevant to the registration requirements and shared and stored securely.

 13.The University will charge the appropriate tuition fee as advertised for your programme of study.
 How and when your fees are paid will depend on the payment method or whether you or a sponsor pays the fee.
 The University reserves the right to operate different charging policies for differently-funded students.
 If, for any reason, you leave your studies early, or suspend, you will need to check how this affects your liability for fees.
 Information on fee increases for future years of study will be published on the University postgraduate fees webpages.